 “Simera ya, simera yamos yinetai....”

-You would be hard-pressed to find a Greek wedding which hasn’t had that traditional song wafting through the house or street as bridal parties prepare for the big day.
+You would be hard-pressed to find a Greek wedding that hasn’t had that traditional song wafting through the house or street as bridal parties prepare for the big day.

 There is a myriad of varying traditions associated with Greek weddings, depending on the area of Greece.

-From Epirus’s love of klarina (clarinets) and dancing the tsamiko, to guns firing at Cretan weddings.
-‘My Big Fat Greek Wedding’ might have put Greek weddings on the public radar, but here is a look at some of the wonderful traditions that we love about Greek weddings.
+From Epirus’s love of klarina (clarinets) and dancing the tsamiko to guns firing at Cretan weddings.
+‘My Big Fat Greek Wedding’ might have put Greek weddings on the public radar, but here is a look at some of the beautiful traditions we love about Greek weddings.

 Getting ready for the big day